 At the end of the module you will be able to:

-• critically reflect on your effectiveness as an autonomous practitioner, with reference to the management of minor illness and minor injury in individual clinical settings
+Critically reflect on their effectiveness as an autonomous practitioner, with reference to management of minor injury in individual clinical settings.

-• provide an advanced critical analysis of the evidence-based management of minor illness and minor injury
+Provide an advanced critical analysis of evidence based management of minor injury.

-• demonstrate sound clinical reasoning and critical understanding of the complexities of the diagnosis and management of the older patient, the child, and the pregnant patient in the context of the presentation of a minor illness or injury within your scope of practice.
+Demonstrate sound clinical reasoning and critical understanding of the complexities of the diagnosis and management of the older patient, the child, and the pregnant patient in the context of the presentation of a minor injury within their scope of practice.

 Assessment